 With four recent assaults in the Fairfax City-Burke area, Fairfax County Police encourage residents to be smart and take precautions when using trails, parks, paths and remote roadways.

-On March a man used a knife to threaten and sexually assault a 24-year-old woman along Commonwealth Boulevard near Richardson Drive in the Kings Park West subdivision.
+to threaten and sexually assault a 24-year-old woman along Commonwealth Boulevard near Richardson Drive in the Kings Park West subdivision.
 Fairfax County Police described the man as white, about 5-feet 7-inches tall, wearing a sweatshirt.

 Police responded to a report of a 27-year-old woman who was power walking around noon April 14, when she was grabbed by a man on a wooded trail off of Danbury Forest Drive near Braddock and Rolling roads.
 The victim yelled, fled the trail and called police for help.
 The man was described as Hispanic, between 5-feet 6-inches to 5-feet 9-inches tall and around 150-170 pounds.
 He was professionally attired in a white, buttoned shirt and a dark vest, black slacks and black shoes.

-On April 20, a man approached a 13-year-old girl with a knife near the 9600 block of Pierrpont Street near Royal Lake and Burke Road, near Kings Park West.
+with a knife near the 9600 block of Pierrpont Street near Royal Lake and Burke Road, near Kings Park West.
 Police described the suspect as between 15-18 years old, about 5-feet 5-inches tall, with gray pants and a blue and orange hoodie.

 Sign up for breaking news alerts here.